 To ease the pain, here is a step-by-step guide on how to get from Kuala Terengganu to Pulau Kapas:

-1. Once you arrive at Terengganu Airport take a taxi to the local bus station (called Hentian Bus Majlis Bandaraya Kuala Terengganu) located in the centre of Kuala Terengganu.
+1. Book a flight to Kuala Terengganu.
+Once you arrive at Terengganu Airport take a taxi to the local bus station (called Hentian Bus Majlis Bandaraya Kuala Terengganu) located in the centre of Kuala Terengganu.
 This will cost between 20-25 RM and take about 20 minutes.

 3. Purchase a ticket on the bus from Kuala Terengganu to Marang.
 When I took this trip it was only 2.50 RM!
 Expect the trip to take about 20 minutes.
 While on the bus, ask the bus driver to drop you off near the “Marang Jetty to Pulau Kapas”.
 During my trip the driver pulled over on the main road, but I couldn’t initially see the Jetty area.